scottgall/menu-ordering-system/README.md

 ## Using the API

-* Send a POST request to `http://localhost:3000` with JSON in the request body as formatted below
+* Send a POST request to `http://localhost:3000` with JSON in the request body as formatted below:
 ```
 {
   "order": "Lunch 1,2,3"
 }
 ```

+## Testing

+* Run `npm test` inside the project directory